5 Best And Worst Years For The Duramax

 As long as it is maintained, the Duramax engine can be pushed to its absolute limits.

-There are people that have driven this beastly engine for more than 500000 miles and are still going.
+There are people who have driven this beastly engine for more than 500000 miles and are still going.

 The key to keeping your engine running strong is proper maintenance.